The Best VPN Service

 If you’re sensing a theme here, it’s that security is really important when it comes to picking the right VPN service.
 And one of the biggest security risks we encountered in our research involves DNS.

 If a VPN service gets its IP addresses from a third-party DNS server that it doesn’t control, that third party could be logging your requests without you (or your VPN service, for that matter) knowing about it.
+It could hypothetically track every site you load — defeating half the purpose of a VPN.

 “A third party could definitely log DNS requests,” warns Robb.
 “My preference is to go with a VPN provider that owns their own data servers and hosts their own DNS servers.”
 This protects your web history and ensures that all of your requests remain encrypted, as opposed to sending requests in unencrypted form to a third-party DNS.
 It’s not enough that a VPN service advertises “no logs” if it uses a third-party DNS such as Google DNS, which happens to be one of the most common third-party DNS solutions out there.